awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-apigatewayv2-api.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `BasePath`  <a name="cfn-apigatewayv2-api-basepath"></a>
-Represents the base path of the imported API\.
+Specifies how to interpret the base path of the API during import\.
+Valid values are `ignore`, `prepend`, and `split`\.
+The default value is `ignore`\.
+To learn more, see [Set the OpenAPI basePath Property](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-import-api-basePath.html)\.
 Supported only for HTTP APIs\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)